Rosini-Leonardo/Todo-App/README.md

 #
 # How was it made?
-It was created with the help of various technologies derived from the programming languages that I use most (python and javascript).
+It was created with the help of various technologies derived from the programming languages that I use most python and javascript, but also with HTML5 and CSS.

 1. Front-end
      - styled-components